 - Waist/hip belt for yourself to attach the bungee to

 You should ensure that the harness allows the dog comfortable and full range of motion.
 You want to make sure that the harness does not push on their chest or rib cage and that it is shorter so that the dog doesn’t get pulled up when running with you.
 The bungee leash is designed to absorb shock when you and your pup start running.
 You want to make sure that the leash is not too long or too short.
 The standard length is 2 meter fully stretched.
 Finally, your waist belt should allow for expansion for when you wear more layers.
 A hip belt is usually used by stronger runners.
+This kit is a great all-in-one kit for those starting out.

 Once you have your equipment, you can start incorporating short bursts of running into your daily walks and after a while, move to longer distance running.